Were You Hit Hard By Taxes? Recoup Those Tax Dollars…

 Times (and the R&D Credit) Have Changed

 The tide began to turn a few years ago when Treasury Regulations lifted those rigid discovery and documentation standards.
 Tax Court cases followed that made it much easier for AE firm activities to qualify for the credit.
 Then came game-changing tax legislation in December 2015.
 The Protecting Americans from Tax Hikes (PATH) Act made the credit a permanent part of the Internal Revenue Code.
 In addition, effective January 1, 2016, companies with $50 million or less in average gross receipts are no longer restricted by the AMT limitations as they previously were.
-There was even a provision added to allow start-up companies to use the credit vs. their corporate payroll tax liabilities.
-The new rules have opened the credit to thousands of private businesses and their owners and in turn, has generated significant tax savings.
+A provision was even added to allow start-up companies to use the credit vs. their corporate payroll tax liabilities.
+The new rules have opened the credit to thousands of private businesses and their owners, and, in turn, its generated significant tax savings.

 Dollar for Dollar – It’s Well Worth Considering

-Even if you have considered the credit in the past and passed on pursuing, it may be time to take another look.
-The design work that AE firms perform daily will likely qualify for the credit, creating a significant planning opportunity to reap big benefits.
-It’s important to remember that a credit is a dollar for dollar reduction of taxes as opposed to a deduction which saves taxes based on the taxpayer’s effective income tax rate.
+Even if you have considered the credit in the past and passed on pursuing it, it may be time to take another look.
+The daily design work that AE firms perform will likely qualify for the credit, creating a significant planning opportunity to reap big benefits.
+It’s important to remember that a credit is a dollar-for-dollar reduction of taxes instead of a deduction that saves taxes based on the taxpayer’s effective income tax rate.

-A firm specializing in calculating the credit can work with you to capture and document these expenses and make determinations on which of your activities will qualify for the credit.
-At Stambaugh Ness, we are huge proponents of the R&D credit because we have seen firsthand the impact it has on firms.
-For so many, it’s a credit they’ve been led to believe they don’t qualify for and we love being able to turn that around.
+A firm specializing in calculating the credit can work with you to capture and document these expenses and determine which of your activities will qualify for the credit.
+At Stambaugh Ness, we are huge proponents of the R&D tax credit because we have seen its impact on firms firsthand.
+For so many, it’s a credit they’ve been led to believe they don’t qualify for, and we love being able to turn that around.
 In fact, we perform all R&D studies on a fixed fee basis and provide a free initial assessment to predict the range of your credit.
 By doing so, you can quickly calculate your return on investment and determine whether it makes sense to move forward.
-We will not only educate your staff on the intricacies of the credit but will also teach you how to best capture qualifying credits for future periods along with providing documentation to support your claim.
+We will not only educate your staff on the intricacies of the credit but will also teach you how to best capture qualifying credits for future periods, along with providing documentation to support your claim.

 Savings Still Available for 2016 Filings

 Many firms have jumped on board to claim the R&D credit in 2016 and save significant federal taxes.
-If you have already filed your 2016 returns without considering the credit, it is not too late.
+It is not too late if you have already filed your 2016 returns without considering the credit.
 We would be happy to make an assessment on whether it would make sense to amend your 2016 tax filings and join in the savings.

-In case you can’t tell, I have a soft spot for the R&D Credit and would love to talk to you about your options.
-Reach out to me and let’s see if we can get some of those 2016 tax dollars back in your pocket.
+If you can’t tell, I have a soft spot for the R&D Credit and would love to talk to you about your options.
+Reach out to me, and let’s see if we can get some of those 2016 tax dollars back in your pocket.